kiako-dev/Lua-Nomic/THESIS.md

     local fn = load(proposal.code, nil, 't', _G)
     if fn == nil then error('The code failed to compile!') end proposal.resolved = datetime()
-    print('Resolving proposal #' .. tostring(id) .. '.')
+    respond('Resolving proposal #%d.', id)
     pcall(fn)
   else
+    error(string.format(
-    error("There must be at least 2 more 'yay' votes than 'nay' votes.
-Currently there are " .. tostring(#counts.yay) " 'yay' votes and " .. tostring(#counts.nay).. " 'nay' votes.")
+      "There must be at least 2 more 'yay' votes than 'nay' votes.
+Currently there are %d 'yay' votes and %d 'nay' votes.",
+      #counts.yay,
+      #counts.nay
+    ))
   end
 end
 ```